Depeche Mode: Formation (1977–1980)

+Depeche Mode plaque at the James Hornsby School in Basildon.
+Martin Gore's school attendance register underneath.

 Depeche Mode's origins date to 1977, when schoolmates Vince Clarke and Andy Fletcher formed a band called No Romance in China with Clarke on vocals and guitar and Fletcher on bass.
 Fletcher would later recall, "Why am I in the band?
 It was accidental right from the beginning.
 I was actually forced to be in the band.
 I played the guitar and I had a bass; it was a question of them roping me in."
 In 1979, Clarke played guitar in an Ultravox-influenced band, the Plan, with friends Robert Marlow and Paul Langwith.
 In 1978–1979, Martin Gore played guitar in an acoustic duo, Norman and the Worms, with school friend Phil Burdett on vocals.
 In 1980, Clarke and Fletcher formed a band called Composition of Sound, with Clarke on vocals/guitar and Fletcher on bass; the pair were soon joined by Gore as a third instrumentalist.
 Dave Gahan joined the ensemble later in 1980 after Clarke heard him perform at a local Scout hut jam session, singing a rendition of David Bowie's "Heroes".

 With the advent of affordable synthesisers and the increasing popularity of electronic music, the group began pursuing a synth-pop direction.
-The first live concert of Composition of Sound as a four-piece was on 14 June 1980 at Nicholas School, Basildon, England, UK.
+The first live concert of Composition of Sound as a four-piece was on 14 June 1980 at Nicholas School, Basildon, Essex, England.
 There is a plaque commemorating the gig at the James Hornsby School in Basildon, where Gore and Fletcher were pupils.
 Gahan's and Gore's favourite artists included Siouxsie and the Banshees, Sparks, Cabaret Voltaire, Talking Heads and Iggy Pop.
 Gahan's onstage persona was influenced by Dave Vanian, frontman of the Damned.
 Gahan has also later credited David Bowie, James Brown, Elvis Presley and Prince as influences on his performance style.

 Composition of Sound would become embarrassed about their band name and started thinking of changing it.
-There were several potential variants, including the name "Musical Moments" that was suggested by Vince Clarke as both a band name and the name of their first album.
+There were several potential variants, including the name Musical Moments that was suggested by Vince Clarke as both a band name and the name of their first album.
 Starting at their concert on 24 September 1980 at Bridge House, the band changed their name to Depeche Mode, chosen by Dave Gahan.
 When explaining the choice for the new name, which was taken from a mistranslation of the name of French fashion magazine Dépêche Mode, Gore said, "It means 'hurried fashion' or 'fashion dispatch'.
 I like the sound of that."
 The more accurate translation of the magazine's name (and therefore the band's name) is "Fashion News" or "Fashion Update".
 (Note: Dépêche meaning "dispatch" or "news report" from Old French despesche/despeche, and mode meaning "fashion".)